 Preparing to take the Certification Exam

 Once you have registered to attempt the competency exam, you should prepare by reviewing related materials provided to you by the certification agency.
 Every agency has study materials based upon their certification exams.
 Be positive to study each day for at least one hour until you feel confident in your knowledge.
 Taking practice exams can greatly grow your chances of passing the certification exam.
-NPS provides full examination materials, unlimited practice exams and three chances to attempt the final certification exam.
+NPS provides full examination materials, unlimited practice exams and one chance to attempt the final certification exam.

 After you have passed the final exam, your credentials are quickly inputted in the national registry and a digital copy of your credentials is made available in your account.
 Your digital copy, and your NPS transcripts, should be downloaded and printed for use as proof of certification.

 Starting Your Medical Career in Phlebotomy

 - Evaluating a patient and explaining procedures

 - Preparing blood or other specimens for testing

 NPS works with multiple staffing agencies to help our members find a career in the phlebotomy field.
 Click here for more information on job placement assistance by NPS.

 Certified Phlebotomy Technicians will be required to renew their CPT Certification every two years.
 A phlebotomist should start the process at least 30 days prior to the week their certification expires.
 This will allow the phlebotomist enough time to attend their continuing education hours and submit their renewal assessment.
 You will not need to go register to a phlebotomy course or attend a class to renew your certification.

 Click to learn more about Renewing You CPT Certification.

 Certified Phlebotomy Instructor In Charlotte, North Carolina